erithmetic/erica.works/_posts/2024-03-17-programming-the-multiverse-part-4.markdown

 0\ket{00} + 1\ket{01} + 0\ket{10} + 0\ket{11}
 $$

-Which means our two qubits are:
+This means we have a 100% chance of a combination of 0 and 1, Which means our two qubits are:

 $$q_0 = \ket{0}$$